FinnishCancerRegistry/gleason_extraction_py/readme.md

 # Gleason score extraction at the Finnish Cancer Registry

 Gleasonextraction is a python tool to extract gleason scores from pathology texts.
-This is python implementation of the original [research project written in R](https://github.com/WetRobot/gleason_extraction) written the peer-reviewed study "Accurate pattern-based extraction of complex Gleason score expressions from pathology reports" (https://doi.org/10.1016/j.jbi.2021.103850).
+This is python implementation of the original [research project written in R](https://github.com/WetRobot/gleason_extraction) written for the peer-reviewed study "Accurate pattern-based extraction of complex Gleason score expressions from pathology reports" (https://doi.org/10.1016/j.jbi.2021.103850).

 Contents: